timhaintz/timhaintz.github.io/_drafts/draft-post.md

   * Delete unused virtual machines
   * Migrate to PaaS or SaaS services
     * PaaS services typically provide substantial savings in resource and operational costs
+* *Save on licensing costs*
+  * You can choose Linux or Windows OS
+  * Azure Hybrid Benefit
+    * Need Software Assurance
+    * Each two-processor license or each set of 16-core licenses is entitled to two instances of up to 8 cores or one instance of up to 16 cores.
+    * Standard Edition licenses can only be used once either on-premises or in Azure.
+That means you can't use the same license for an Azure VM and a local computer.
+    * Datacenter Edition benefits allow for simultaneous usage both on-premises and in Azure so that the license will cover two running Windows machines.
+    * Hybrid benefit combined with reserved instances can provide substantial savings
+  * Azure Hybrid Benefit for SQL Server
+    * Use your current Software Assurance licensing investments to reduce the cost of Azure SQL
+  * Used Dev/Test subscription offers
+    * Visual Studio subscription
+    * Used for non-production environments
+    * Eliminates licensing charges and bills at the Linux rate for virtual machines
+    * Users of the environment must have a Visual Studio subscription
+    * If you have an Enterprise Agreement, use [Enterprise Dev/Test](https://azure.microsoft.com/en-gb/offers/ms-azr-0148p/)
+    * If you don't have an Entrprise Agreement, use [Pay-as-you-go Dev/Test](https://azure.microsoft.com/en-gb/offers/ms-azr-0023p/)
+  * SQL Server allows *bring your own license* (BYOL) if you have an Enterprise Agreement
+  * SQL Server Developer Edition is free for nonproduction use

 Hope you're having a great day and this is of use.